-On August 20, 1619, “20 and odd” Angolans, kidnapped by the Portuguese, arrive in the British colony of Virginia and are then bought by English colonists.
-The arrival of the enslaved Africans in the New World marks a beginning of two and a half centuries of slavery in North America.
+On or about August 20, 1619, “20 and odd” Angolans, kidnapped by the Portuguese, arrive in the British colony of Virginia and are then bought by English colonists.
+The exact date is not definitively known (a letter from the time identified the ship's arrival coming in "the latter part of August"), but this date has been chosen by many to mark the arrival of the enslaved Africans in the New World—beginning two and a half centuries of slavery in North America.

 Founded at Jamestown in 1607, the Virginia Colony was home to about 700 people by 1619.
 The first enslaved Africans to arrive in Virginia disembarked at Point Comfort, in what is today known as Fort Monroe.
 Most of their names, as well as the exact number who remained at Point Comfort, have been lost to history, but much is known about their journey.